TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTypoScript/Index.rst

 Directory and filenames
 =======================

-* As of TYPO3 8.7, the file ending can and should be :file:`.typoscript`
+* As of TYPO3 8.7, the file ending can and should be :file:`.typoscript`.

 * TypoScript files are located in the directory :file:`<extension>/Configuration/TypoScript`.

-* filename for constants in static templates: :file:`constants.typoscript`
+* Filename for constants in static templates: :file:`constants.typoscript`.

-* filename for TypoScript in static templates: :file:`setup.typoscript`
+* Filename for TypoScript in static templates: :file:`setup.typoscript`.

 More information about the file ending:

 * TypoScript files used to have the ending :file:`.txt`.

 * Since TYPO3 7, it is also possible to use the ending :file:`.ts`.
 This is not recommended because it is also used by TypeScript.

 * Therefore, you should use :file:`.typoscript` if you are using TYPO3 8.7
   and later.